seccoboy/JSON-Structure-Viwer/README.md

 py.exe .\getJsonStructure.py '.\YourJSONs\YourFile.json'
 ```

-It might be skill issue, but i couldnt fiund any solution for this problem, so, I wrote my own.
+It might be skill issue, but i couldnt find any solution for this problem, so I wrote my own.

 It will save the structure in a .txt file called "estrutura_(your file name).txt"
 Output example: